jxsvoboda/sycek/README.md

 compilers, lint-like tools, as well as complementing ccheck in the C style area.

-It can detect the following types of problems:
+It can detect the following types of problems and style issues:

  * declaration shadowing a wider-scope declaration
  * gratuitous nested block